 Learn moreEdunomix hosted its November virtual seminars every Sunday, 12:00-1:30 PM ET, offering an in-depth look at Micro and Macro Economics.
 Led by 4 lecturers and a guest professor, these sessions offered fresh insights and new challenges for all students.

 Our biggest camp yet, with 87 students from 11 different countries concluded in August.
-With the focus being on entrepeneurship, students gained insights from Alexander Deeb (CEO of ClassHook) and Adam Meskouri (Forbes Next 1000 Finalist) before pitching their ideas to a panel of judges in a "Shark Tank" style competition.
+With the focus being on entrepreneurship, students gained insights from Alexander Deeb (CEO of ClassHook) and Adam Meskouri (Forbes Next 1000 Finalist) before pitching their ideas to a panel of judges in a "Shark Tank" style competition.

 Read more